 Difference between Tags, Folders, and Links in Obsidian

-There's an, old, human generated version of this text available at Connecting information and notes.
-This human generated text was not used as input to the AI.
+There's an, old, human-only generated version of this text available at Connecting information and notes.
+This human generated text was not used as input to this AI co-authored article.

 📁 Folders